cockroachdb/docs/orchestrate-cockroachdb-with-kubernetes.md

 instance | A physical or virtual machine.
 In this tutorial, you'll run a Kubernetes script from your local workstation that will create 4 GCE or AWS instances and join them into a single Kubernetes cluster.
 [pod](http://kubernetes.io/docs/user-guide/pods/) | A pod is a group of one of more Docker containers.
 In this tutorial, each pod will run on a separate instance and contain one Docker container running a single CockroachDB node.
 You'll start with 3 pods and grow to 4.
 [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) | A StatefulSet is a group of pods treated as stateful units, where each pod has distinguishable network identity and always binds back to the same persistent storage on restart.
 StatefulSets are a beta feature as of Kubernetes version 1.5.
 [persistent volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) | A persistent volume is a piece of networked storage (Persistent Disk on GCE, Elastic Block Store on AWS) mounted into a pod.
 The lifetime of a persistent volume is decoupled from the lifetime of the pod that's using it, ensuring that each CockroachDB node binds back to the same storage on restart.<br><br>This tutorial assumes that dynamic volume provisioning is available.
 When that is not the case, [persistent volume claims](http://kubernetes.io/docs/user-guide/persistent-volumes/#persistentvolumeclaims) need to be created manually.
-See our [`minikube.sh`](https://github.com/cockroachdb/cockroach/tree/master/cloud/kubernetes/minikube.sh) script for the necessary steps.

 </div>